 This cotton baby sleeping bag uses the zippers to convert from a bag to a suit for separated legs once your baby is ready to move around more or to allow your baby to transition between sleep and play.
 Grip pads on the feet of the suit make it perfect for little ones on the move!

 With GOTS certified organic cotton throughout and no pesticides or chemicals used, if you’re looking for something high quality to help your baby sleep on colder nights, this is a great option to consider whether you’re after the best sleep sack for winter or the best summer sleeping bag baby option.

-If you’re looking for something that’s flexible in different temperatures, buying a Merino wool baby sleeping bag may be the best option.
-Although the Merino baby sleeping bags cost more to begin with, if you live somewhere where the temperature fluctuates significantly, they can ultimately save you money compared to having to buy different sleeping bags for different seasons.
+If you’re looking for something flexible in different temperatures, buying a Merino wool baby sleeping bag Australia has may be the best option.
+Although the Merino baby sleeping bags Australia has, do cost more to begin with, if you live somewhere where the temperature fluctuates significantly, they can ultimately save you money compared to having to buy different sleeping bags for different seasons.

-One thing I love about the Merino Kids sleep bag is its versatility for age, too.
-While the bag comes in two different sizes, they are suitable for children from birth right up to around age 4.
+One thing I love about the Merino Kids sleep bag Australia has, is its versatility for age, too.
+While the bag comes in two different baby sleeping bag sizes, they are suitable for children from birth right up to around age 4.
 This gives you a great return on your investment as you’ll only need two different sizes for your child.